KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 L₄ holds archetypal form without being the individuated identity itself.

 A terminological distinction holds throughout. **House of Forms** names the L₄ register as a whole — the general formal dwelling-place. **House of Form**, and in the plural **Houses of Form**, names a specific formal domain it contains.
-The register is one House of Forms; the matched archetypal domains within it are Houses of Form.
+The register is the House of Forms; the matched archetypal domains within it are Houses of Form.

 This means: